MicrosoftDocs/partner-center-docs-powershell/partnercenterps-2.0/PartnerCenter/Connect-PartnerCenter.md

 The first command gets the service principal credentials (application identifier and service principal secret), and then stores them in the $credential variable.
 The second command connects to Partner Center using the service principal credentials stored in $credential for the specified Tenant.
 The ServicePrincipal switch parameter indicates that the account authenticates as a service principal.

-### Example 3: Connect to Partner using a refresh token
+### Example 3: Connect to Partner using an access token

 ```powershell
 PS C:\> $credential = Get-Credential